Youssef535/Youssef535/README.md

 #### Web Development
 ![Development](https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg)

-I'm Youssef From Italy, and i do content on Development, i really enjoy learning languages and frameworks like React, Nextjs.
+I'm Youssef From Italy, and i do content on Development, i enjoy learning languages and frameworks like React, Nextjs, Vuejs and more.
 I also enjoy wireframing UI UX and design in general .

 ## Skills and Experience